|Index||4 reviews in total|

 Well, I actually like it.
 I'm not much of an Adam Sandler fan, but I

 did enjoy this movie, "Big Daddy", "Happy Gilmore", "Mr Deeds", "50

 This doc was really enjoyable.
 The first segment is everybody all explaining how Adam is great to work with.
 Yawn.
 I know I hate these "So and so is so great to work with" cliché.
 It's all lies, folks.

 However, we do have Ozzy Osbourne pretending to eat an invisible bat.

 "If you do it wrong, you do it again till you get it right."

-When he has to pretend he's holding a bat he goes, "It's like I'm giving the Invisible Man a blow job."
+When he has to pretend he's holding a bat he says "It's like I'm giving the Invisible Man a blow job."

 The next segment is designing the sets.
 This is where things get interesting.
-Even though this movie is a cartoon, they wanted the sets to actually serious.
-Ozzy Osbourne loves the Central Park set so much, that he asked Production Designer Perry Blake to design his next tour of the Ozzfest.
+Even though this movie is very cartoony, they wanted the sets to look serious.
+Ozzy Osbourne loved the Central Park set so much, that he asked Production Designer Perry Blake to design his next tour of the Ozzfest.

 2 years later, Perry Blake directed "The Master of Disguise".......... oh, dear.